A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Extending Von Neumann's Reduction

-In particular, the games by \citeauthor{Dant51a} and \citeauthor{Adle13a} are symmetric and have value zero, i.e., the value of the game has no information.
-The value of the reduced games by \citeauthor{vSte23a} as well as \citeauthor{BrRe23a} are zero if and only if there exists an optimal solution to the original LP.
-In contrast, the value of our reduced game has valuable information: it allows us to decide whether the LP admits an optimal solution and, if this is the case, it is the reciprocal of its optimal value.
-We believe this is a potent fact which may find a suitable application.
+The games by \citeauthor{Dant51a} and \citeauthor{Adle13a} are symmetric and have value zero, i.e., the value of the game has no information.\footnote{While we regard the nonsymmetry of our reduced games as beneficial for interpreting the game, we acknowledge that reductions producing symmetric games have other, computational advantages.
+For instance, the symmetrization techniques by \citet{GKT50a} imply that algorithms for solving symmetric games can be applied to nonsymmetric games without significant further computational effort.} Moreover, the value of the reduced games by \citeauthor{vSte23a} as well as \citeauthor{BrRe23a} are zero if and only if there exists an optimal solution to the original LP.
+In contrast, the value of our reduced game has valuable information: first of all, it allows us to decide whether the LP admits an optimal solution and, if so, it is the reciprocal of its optimal value.

-We conclude this subsection with a remark about how to interpret the value of the reduced game as a degree of (in)feasibility.

-\begin{remark} The primal-dual pair $(\Row,\Col)$ always has primal and dual feasible solutions, whereas $(D')$ might be infeasible.
-Recall from \Cref{rem:LPremarks} that an infeasibility certificate for $(D')$ is equivalent to an unboundedness certificate for $(P')$, i.e., we ask whether there exists $w^*$ with $Mw^*\le \allzeros$, $w^*\le 0$, and $\allones\supt w^* > 0$.
+Additionally, the primal-dual pair $(\Row,\Col)$ always has primal and dual feasible solutions, whereas $(D')$ might be infeasible.
+Recall from \Cref{rem:LPremarks} that an infeasibility certificate for $(D')$ is equivalent to an unboundedness certificate for $(P')$, i.e., we ask whether there exists $w^*$ with $Mw^*\le \allzeros$, $w^*\ge \allzeros$, and $\allones\supt w^* > 0$.
 By scaling $w^*$, the last condition can equivalently be written as $\allones\supt w^* = 1$.
 The LP $(\Col)$ only differs from these constraints by adding the minimum necessary slack to the constraints governed by $v$.
 Hence, the value of the reduced zero-sum game can be interpreted as a \emph{degree of feasibility}, i.e., the minimum slack needed to guarantee feasibility of $(D')$.
-Games with a nonpositive value indicate infeasibility of $(D')$, and their exact value can then be seen as measuring a \emph{degree of infeasibility}. \end{remark}
+Games with a nonpositive value indicate infeasibility of $(D')$, and their exact value can then be seen as measuring a \emph{degree of infeasibility}.